nestybox/sysbox/docs/user-guide/design.md

 allows remapping of the user and group IDs of files.
 It was developed primarily by Christian Brauner at Canonical (to whom we owe a large debt of gratitude).

-Starting with version 0.5.0, Sysbox leverages this feature to to perform filesystem user-ID and group-ID mapping between the container's Linux user namespace and the host's initial user namespace.
+Starting with version 0.5.0, Sysbox leverages this feature to perform filesystem user-ID and group-ID mapping between the container's Linux user namespace and the host's initial user namespace.